top of page

 PREGNANCY & DISABILITY LEAVE

 California is among the most progressive of all states in requiring employers to provide employees leaves of absence from work.
 There is a complicated framework of laws regarding leaves of absence, but generally speaking employees are entitled to leave for pregnancy, pregnancy-related disabilities, physical and mental disabilities, and military deployments or training.
 The duration of leave and whether employers are required to provide leave depends on the size of the employer, the tenure of the employee, and the specific reasons for the requested leave.
-If you have any problems taking a leave of absence, or questions regarding whether you are legally entitled to a leave, call us to discuss your situation.
-Evaluations are always free.

 injured with doctor.jpg